 What Is a Hybrid Work Model?

 In its purest sense, a hybrid work model merges traditional office-based work with remote work opportunities.
-This model is implemented in one of two ways: Creating a schedule in which employees spend alternate days or shifts working in-office and at home.
+This model is implemented in one of two ways.
+Creating a schedule in which employees spend alternate days or shifts working in-office and at home.
 Or, allowing employees who prefer to work remotely to do so permanently while welcoming those who favor in-person work back to the office.

 Though hybrid work models are not a brand new concept, interest in this workplace scenario grew exponentially in the past 16 months.
 Even though hybrid scenarios seem like the perfect solution for many organizations, there are a lot of things to consider before putting this model into practice.